Occupied posts and job vacancies

 To calculate job vacancy rate, job vacancies are divided by total number of jobs (sum of occupied posts and job vacancies).

-As of the first quarter of 2025, data compilation is based fully on the enterprise definition.
+As of the first quarter of 2025, data compilation is fully based on the enterprise definition.

 The enterprise is the smallest combination of legal units that is an organisational unit producing goods or services, which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
 An enterprise carries out one or more activities at one or more locations.
 An enterprise may be a sole legal unit.